JetBrains/Qodana/topics/analyze-pr.md

 ## Analyze pull and merge requests

 <link-summary>
-You can use the --diff-start option to inspect changes between the current version of a codebase and a specific commit.
+You can use the --diff-start option to analyze changes between the current version of a codebase and a specific commit.
 </link-summary>

 <p>If you just finished work and would like to analyze the changes, you